 U of T St. George

 Undergraduate students live in one of the seven college residences or in Chestnut Residence.
 Graduate students and second-entry professional faculty students live in Graduate House.
-Both undergraduate and graduate students live in Student Family Housing.
+Both undergraduate and graduate students live in University Family Housing.

 The individual residence offices are well suited to support residence-specific inquiries about residence offers and accommodation styles, as well as questions from their current residents.